 You will have to tweak many things once you put your online returns policy into practice.
 But you would get a head start when you develop on the experience of other retailers.

-Visit as many ecommerce websites you like and also study their return policies.
+Visit as many ecommerce websites as you like and also study their return policies.
 Steal the aspects you want from successful online retailers to make your own online returns guidelines.
-BigCommerce has compiled a few great examples and tips to provide you a head start.
+BigCommerce has compiled a few great examples and tips to provide you with a head start.

 6.)
 Pay for free return shipping.